JLESC/jlesc.github.io/_projects/fpga_project.md

 Like previous year, we co-organized a panel session and a bird-of-feather session related to FPGA and reconfigurable computing with our collaborators in this field in SC19, which caputured a large audience.
 We also co-organized the ReHPC workshop in FPL2019.

 ## Results for 2020/2021
-We organized break-out session at JLESC 11th and 12th workshops titiled "Heterogeneous and reconfigurable architectures for the future of computing".
+We organized break-out session at JLESC 11th and 12th workshops titled "Heterogeneous and reconfigurable architectures for the future of computing".

 ## Visits and meetings
 {% person cappello_f %} visited BSC for two weeks in July 2016 and spent two days for this project.